Indaneboi/landing-page/README.md

 # landing-page
 Landing page for my Online Code editor.\
-You can see a live demo for the same(my online code editor) at: https://zenexia-home.netlify.app
+You can see a live demo for the same(Zenexia Online Codepad) at: https://zenexia-home.netlify.app

 # Getting Started with Create React App